 I did SO much research when I first came across the Chemex.
 I loved the design of the glass carafe, the simple paper filter sheets for the top, and the wooden handle was so unique… but would it really produce coffee as great as it claimed?
 Well, let me be the thousandth person to say, since this is by no means a new product, that it makes an AMAZING cup of coffee.

 You may be asking, “but Emily, isn’t this just you getting sucked into the hype of yet another fancy method of coffee brewing?”

 While I bought the Chemex as a gift for my coffee-loving boyfriend (fully planning to use it myself), I was actually ready to be underwhelmed by its capabilities.
 I mean, coffee is coffee, right?
 WRONG!
 I need you to trust me on this – as someone who drinks 3 to 4 cups of coffee a day, there IS a difference.
 Believe the hype.

 First of all, the coffee is MUCH stronger.
 So much so that after my first time using it, I wasn’t sure if I even liked the coffee it produced because it was that strong.
-But after adjusting the amount of scoops, I got the flavor just right, and now I use less grounds – fun money saving feature numero uno.
+But after adjusting the number of scoops, I got the flavor just right, and now I use fewer grounds – fun money-saving feature numero uno.

-As much as I’d love to keep gushing about it, I’ll get to the part that some may think is a major downfall of these system – the process is a bit more labor intensive than your standard coffee maker.
+As much as I’d love to keep gushing about it, I’ll get to the part that some may think is a major downfall of this system – the process is a bit more labor-intensive than your standard coffee maker.
 It requires you to pour the hot water over very slowly, with multiple stops in between pours.